safiire/n65/README.md

   - added .incbin directive
   - added .ascii directive
   - added .segment directive
+  - added .scope directive
+  - added .space directive
   - Invented my own iNES header directive that is JSON
   - Split the project up into separate files per class
   - Wrote some more unit tests
   - Added OptionParser for commandline opts
   - Tested a ROM with Sound output
   - Tested a ROM that changes background color

+# Some Todos:
+  - Support binary %10101010 addresses and literals
+  - Create a library which names important NES addresses
+  - Make macros that can be used interchangably inline or as a subroutine
+  - Create a library for common operations, DMA, sound, etc both inline and subroutine options
+  - Give this project a better name.
+  - Create an interactive read eval compile loop?
+  - Make an interactive mode